Patson Daka assist gives Salzburg first win of 2020 and Austria Cup final berth | Goal.com

 The Bulls have started the year poorly, winless in their five competitive matches (D2 L3) since the Bundesliga resumed on Valentine's Day.

-Among the losses was against LASK in the league which saw them relinquish their lead at the top.
+Among the losses was against LASK in the league, a match that saw them relinquish their lead at the top.

 Patson Daka wird auf die Reise geschickt, legt vor dem Tor quer für #Hwang, der nur mehr einschieben braucht.
 EINS NULL!— FC Red Bull Salzburg (@RedBullSalzburg) March 5, 2020